 2. Enhanced Security: With physical layer visibility, organizations can better detect unauthorized or rogue devices.

 3. Comprehensive Inventory Management: Focusing on the physical layer allows for more accurate asset tracking and management.

-1. Real-Time Monitoring: As MAC addresses can change dynamically, real-time monitoring becomes essential for keeping an up-to-date asset inventory.
+1. Real-Time Monitoring: As MAC addresses can change dynamically, with moving target defense, real-time monitoring becomes essential for keeping an up-to-date asset inventory.

 2. Advanced Tools: The use of sophisticated asset management tools designed for dynamic environments can also facilitate better asset visibility.

 3. User Training: Additionally, educating staff on the new paradigm ensures that best practices are maintained.
 Even in an ever-changing Moving Target Defense (MTD cybersecurity) landscape.

 Existing CyberSecurity Solutions Do Not Cover the Physical Layer Visibility